sadia1410/speckit-plus/Frontend/physical-ai-robotics-book/docs/module3/weeks8-10-nvidia-isaac-platform.md

 - [ ] Exported models meet Jetson latency/VRAM budgets for edge deployment.

 :::tip Author
-**Najaf Ali** — founder of [najafai.com](https://najafai.com).
-Author of this textbook and curator of the Physical AI & Humanoid Robotics program.
+**Sadia Asif** — Author of this textbook and curator of the Physical AI & Humanoid Robotics program.
 :::